tauropena/tauro-newsletter/src/app/blog/posts/standard/highlights.md

 ---
-title: my first post
+title: monthly highlights 2024/2025
-excerpt: this is an example post
+excerpt: the past 18 months all the way up to now
 date: "2023-07-20"
 ---